MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-faqs.md

 ### Do you provide voice quality SLA for voice in Omnichannel for Customer Service?

-No, we don't publish a voice quality SLA as many factors related to voice quality such as network connectivity, speed, and bandwidth, can't be controlled.
+No, we don't publish a voice quality SLA as many factors related to voice quality like network connectivity, speed, and bandwidth, can't be controlled.
 The [SLA](https://azure.microsoft.com/support/legal/sla/communication-services/v1_0/) published for Azure Communication Services applies to the voice channel as well.

 ### What tools are available to isolate performance and quality of voice channel?